tri-cods/github-pages/sections/05-customize.md

 description: A short tagline for your site
 ```

 - Next, add your theme. we'll start with the [Cayman Theme](https://pages-themes.github.io/cayman/), one of the GitHub Pages supported themes.
+Here's the GitHub repository with documentation for Cayman: https://github.com/pages-themes/cayman
-Copy and paste the following into your config file:
+- Copy and paste the following into your config file:

 ```yaml
 remote_theme: pages-themes/cayman@v0.2.0